Self-Enhancing Multi-filter Sequence-to-Sequence Model: Multi-filter Network Architecture

 \subsection{Cluster Assignment}

-To assign data into clusters, a cluster classifier $C$ can be constructed.
-The classifier $C$ takes the enhanced representation as input and output a probability vector $v_c$ for cluster assignment.
-The classifier $C$ consists of two linear layers that transform the input from hidden dimension (space $Z_T$) to $n$-dimension, where $n$ is the number of clusters.
-Then, a softmax layer is added at the end of the classifier $C$.
-At this stage, the output of $C$ is considered as a probability vector $v_p$ that consists of the probabilities of assigning to each cluster.
-Hence if $v_p$ is the probability vector of sample representation $h_x$, then
+We construct a cluster classifier $C$ with parameters $\omega$ to assign the enhanced representations into clusters.
+The classifier $C$ takes $r_e$ as input and output a probability vector $v_c$ for cluster assignment: $v_p = C(r_e | \omega)$.
+The classifier $C$ consists of two linear layers and a softmax layer.
+The output of $C$ captures the probability of a given data belonging to a cluster:

 We can take the cluster $c_j$ with the highest probability as the cluster the sample representation $x$ belongs to: